 Sodium.
-In 2018 Sodium was detected at a level of 32.9 ppm, which is below the maximum acceptable limit of 160 ppm.
-Sodium may be found in drinking water due to salt water intrusion or leaching from soil.

-Chloramines.
-In 2020 chloramines were detected at an average level of 1.8 ppm, which is below the acceptable limit of 4 ppm.
+In 2021 Sodium was detected at a level of 31.7 ppm, which is below the maximum acceptable limit of 160 ppm.
+Sodium may be found in drinking water due to salt water intrusion or leaching from soil Chloramines.
+In 2021 chloramines were detected at an average level of 2.1 ppm, which is below the acceptable limit of 4 ppm.
 Chloramines are added to drinking water to control microbes.
 Haloacetic Acids.
-In 2018 Haloacetic Acids were detected at a level of 16 ppb, which is below the maximum acceptable limit of 60 ppb.
+In 2021 Haloacetic Acids were detected at a level of 20.7 ppb, which is below the maximum acceptable limit of 60 ppb.
 Haloacetic Acids are a byproduct of drinking water disinfection.
 Total Trihalomethanes.
-In 2018 Total Trihalomethanes were detected at a level of 9.5 ppb, which is below the maximum acceptable limit of 80 ppb.
+In 2021 Total Trihalomethanes were detected at a level of 9.6, which is below the maximum acceptable limit of 80 ppb.
 Total Trihalomethanes are a by-product of drinking water disinfection.
 Copper.
-In 2019 Copper was detected at a level of 0.088 ppm, which is below the maximum acceptable limit of 1.3 ppm.
+In 2021 Copper was detected at a level of 0.32 ppm, which is below the maximum acceptable limit of 1.3 ppm.
 Copper may be found in drinking water due to corrosion of household plumbing systems, erosion of natural deposits, or leaching from wood preservatives.
 Lead.
-In 2019 Lead was detected at a level of 0.6 ppb, which is below the maximum acceptable limit of 15 ppb.
+In 2021 Lead was detected at a level of 1.8 ppb, which is below the maximum acceptable limit of 15 ppb.
 Lead may be found in drinking water due to corrosion of household plumbing systems or erosion of natural deposits.
 Color.
-In 2019 Color was detected at a level of 20 (maximum acceptable limit =15).
-Color may be found in drinking water due to naturally occurring organics.
-Color is considered a secondary contaminant, and has no health effects.
-It does have aesthetic effects on the water and can change the tint and the taste.
+In 2021 Color was detected at a level of 25, which is above the maximum acceptable limit of 15.
+Color may be present in drinking water due to naturally occurring organics.
+No adverse health effects are generally associated with the secondary drinking water contaminants, such as color.
 Iron.
-In 2019 Iron was detected at a level of 0.45 ppm (maximum acceptable limit=0.3 ppm).
-Iron may be found in drinking water due to natural occurrence from soil leaching.
-Iron is considered a secondary contaminant, and has no health effects.
-It does have aesthetic effects on the water and can change the tint and the taste.

-Water Quality Terms Defined

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+In 2021 Iron was detected at a level of 0.44 ppm, which is above the maximum acceptable limit of 0.3 ppm.
+Iron may be present in drinking water due to naturally occurring soil leaching.
+No adverse health effects are generally associated with the secondary drinking water contaminants, such as iron.
+At considerably higher concentrations than those listed in the standards, health implications may exist as well as aesthetic degradation.
+Water Quality Terms Defined Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-ppm = Parts Per Million - one part by weight of analyte to 1 million parts by weight of the water sample.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. ppm = Parts Per Million - one part by weight of analyte to 1 million parts by weight of the water sample.